sebastinez/sebastinez/README.md

 ## Bienvenido

-Mi name is Sebastian Martinez, one day I got stuck with sebastinez.
+My name is Sebastian Martinez, one day I got stuck with sebastinez.

 I'm a mechanical engineer who works currently at [NUCLEARIS](https://nuclearis.com), where I have the pleasure to develop and maintain a variety of software projects, besides my normal activity.
 Mostly decentralized PoC and MVPs.